adriamarti/dunya-adria-wedding/README.md

 ### Access Locally

-Pulldown a local copy of the Github repository Netlify created for you, with the name you specified in the previous step
+To run locally the project follow these steps:

 ```
 $ git clone https://github.com/adriamarti/dunya-adria-wedding.git
 $ cd dunya-adria-wedding
 $ yarn
-$ netlify dev # or ntl dev
+$ yarn start # or netlify dev or ntl dev
 ```

 To test the CMS locally, you'll need to run a production build of the site: